Lib Dem leader Ed Davey pledges two-month cancer treatment guarantee

 The party said it would invest £4bn in NHS cancer treatment over the next five years to deliver the plan - including paying for more staff and radiotherapy machines.

-They have not set out how this will be funded, saying details will be in their "fully costed" manifesto ahead of the next general election, which is expected next year.
+The Lib Dems have not set out how this will be funded, saying details will be in their "fully costed" manifesto ahead of the next general election, which is expected next year.

+The NHS Confederation welcomed the pledge but said it was not clear how it would be implemented, with more than 100,000 vacancies in the health service.

+Other health policies announced by the party include the right to see a GP within a week and a £5bn package for free social care in England.